pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

       tops
       bottoms

       Blob names for output and input.
+This layer could take multiple input blobs and produce the corresponding number of output blobs.
+The shape of the input blobs do not need to be the same.

 .. class:: ChannelPoolingLayer